BDHT: Generative AI Enables Causality Analysis for Mild Cognitive Impairment: Experiments

 \subsection{Analysis of Effective Connectivity}

-During disease progression, the effective connections can show abnormal patterns.
-We call these patterns as altered effective connections.
+During disease progression, the effective connectivity can show abnormal patterns.
+We call these patterns altered connections.
 As mentioned in the previous studies \cite{zuo2023brain}, we compute the mean EC for each group (i.e., NC, SMC, EMCI, and LMCI).
-The altered effective connectivity can be calculated by dividing the latter stage by the former stage.
-The positive value in the altered effective connectivity means enhanced effective connection, and the negative value means diminished effective connection.
-To obtain the largest altered strength of effective connections, we sort the positive and negative values, respectively.
-As shown in Fig.~\ref{fig8}, the top part displays the distribution of these connection-related brain regions, and the bottom part is the strength of altered connections.
-The top 10 altered effective connections from NC to SMC are INS.L $\rightarrow$ SFGdor.R, ORBinf.L $\rightarrow$ SMG.R, ITG.L $\rightarrow$ ORBmid.L, HES.R $\rightarrow$ SFGmed.R, TPOmid.R $\rightarrow$ PHG.L, SMA.L $\rightarrow$ INS.R, TPOsup.L $\rightarrow$ PCUN.R, IFGtriang.L $\rightarrow$ PreCG.L, MTG.L $\rightarrow$ PCG.R, and MTG.L $\rightarrow$ IOG.R.
-The top ten altered effective connections from SMC to EMCI are shown in Fig.~\ref{fig9}.
-These effective connections are SFGdor.R $\rightarrow$ TPOmid.R, ROL.R $\rightarrow$ PHG.L, ORBsupmed.L $\rightarrow$ PreCG.R, PCG.R $\rightarrow$ ITG.L, PUT.L $\rightarrow$ IPL.L, SFGmed.L $\rightarrow$ STG.L, INS.L $\rightarrow$ SFGdor.R, CAL.R $\rightarrow$ SFGdor.R, HES.R $\rightarrow$ TPOmid.R, and ITG.L $\rightarrow$ ORBmid.L.
-Fig.~\ref{fig10} shows the top ten altered effective connections between EMCI and LMCI groups, including MFG.L $\rightarrow$ HIP.L, ORBsupmed.R $\rightarrow$ ORBinf.L, MOG.R $\rightarrow$ HIP.R, SMG.R $\rightarrow$ AMYG.R, THA.R $\rightarrow$ ITG.R, SFGdor.R $\rightarrow$ TPOmid.R, ORBsupmed.L $\rightarrow$ PreCG.R, DCG.R $\rightarrow$ SMA.R, DCG.R $\rightarrow$ REC.R, and PHG.R $\rightarrow$ ACG.R.
+The altered connections can be calculated by subtracting the averaged EC at the former stage (NC/SMC/EMCI) from the averaged EC at the latter stage (SMC/EMCI/LMCI).
+The positive value in altered connections means enhanced connection, and the negative value means diminished connection.
+To obtain the top 5 altered connections, we sort the positive and negative values, respectively.
+As shown in Fig.~\ref{fig8}, from NC to SMC, the top part displays the distribution of these altered connection-related brain regions, and the bottom part is the altered connections.
+Fig.~\ref{fig9} and Fig.~\ref{fig10} show the top ten altered connections for SMC-to-EMCI and EMCI-to-LMCI, respectively.